Documentation Index

 3. Name the shift plan, then select Next

-4. Select the agents and/or team you want to use this Shift Plan
+4. Select the agents and/or teams you want to schedule with this Shift Plan

 5. Select Save